Fundamentals: 9 Leadership Strategies for 2017

 There was a time when focusing on the Fundamentals really mattered.
 That time is called now.

 This article is excerpted from Jim Sullivan’s bestselling book Fundamentals: 9 Ways to Be Brilliant at the Basics of Business.
-Used in over 110,000 businesses worldwide.
+It’s available here at Sullivision.com or at Amazon.
+Used in over 117,000 businesses worldwide.